eapl-gemugami/phpub2twtxt/README.md

 # Meta
 Code based on [register-with-txt by Gabriel de Jesus](https://github.com/gabrieldejesus/register-with-txt) and [pbpush by Luqaska](https://github.com/Luqaska/pbpush)

-Done with bits of PHP to make it write just one line of twtxt compliant data at a time.
+Done with bits of PHP to make it write just one line of twtxt-compliant data at a time.

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.